opengisch/django-oapif/README.md

 # Wait a little, then check that https://localhost/oapif/collections/signalo_core.pole/items works from your browser
 ```

+## Authentication & permissions

+By default the viewsets constructed from `decorator.py` use the `AllowAny` permissions class.
+You can replace it the class(es) from https://www.django-rest-framework.org/api-guide/permissions/#api-reference that best fit your needs .
+Example:

+    permissions_classes = (DjangoModelPermissionsOrAnonReadOnly,)

 ## Use from QGIS

 Once up and running, you can use it from QGIS like this: